OutSystems/docs-howtos/src/front-end/screenaction-as-callback/screenaction-as-callback.md

 platform-version: o11
 ---

-# How to use screen actions as callbacks in UI element events
+# How to use screen actions as callbacks on UI element events

 Using screen actions as callbacks can be helpful when you want to run a screen action to change the UI or call server side actions after a custom event in a UI component.